 All work submitted on individual assignments must be your own.
 You may not share or copy code or answers from fellow students or from the web.
-Infractions will be detected and will lead to an automatic 0.
+Infractions will be detected and will lead to an automatic 0 and a report to the Student Conduct and Ethical Development office.
 If someone else copies your work, with or without your permission, you will be held responsible.

 For team assignments, teams will consist of two students.
 The work must be done by both team members and both team members will receive the same grade.
 Teams may not share or copy code from other teams or from the web.
-Both team members will receive a 0 if that happens regardless of who copied or shared the work.
+Both team members will receive a zero if that happens regardless of who copied or shared the work.
+Both team members will also be reported to the Student Conduct and Ethical Development office.

-Exams:
+Exams